Charlie Walker (musician): Career

 He was born in Copeville, Texas, United States in 1926.
 In 1943, Walker joined Bill Boyd's Cowboy Ramblers, and during World War II, he served as a disc jockey for the Armed Forces Radio Network.

 Walker worked as a disc jockey from 1951 until 1961 at KMAC and then from 1961 up to 1963 at KENS in San Antonio, Texas, before signing with Decca Records.
-His first hit, "Only You, Only You" was co-written with Jack Newman and reached No. 9 on the country chart in January 1956.
-Walker later signed with Columbia Records and reached No. 2 with a Harlan Howard song, "Pick Me Up on Your Way Down".
-His other hits include "Who Will Buy the Wine", "Wild as a Wildcat", "Don't Squeeze My Sharmon", and "I Wouldn't Take Her To A Dogfight."
+His first hit, "Only You, Only You" was co-written with Jack Newman and reached number 9 on the country chart in January 1956.
+Walker later signed with Columbia Records and reached number two with a Harlan Howard song, "Pick Me Up on Your Way Down".
+His other hits include "Who Will Buy the Wine", "Wild as a Wildcat", "Don't Squeeze My Sharmon", and "I Wouldn't Take Her to a Dogfight."
 Many of his records featured harmony vocals by Ray Price.
 His more popular recordings were of honky-tonk numbers, such as "Close All the Honky Tonks", and "Honky Tonk Women".
 Walker played a minor role in the 1985 Patsy Cline biographical film, Sweet Dreams.

 Walker died of colon cancer in September 2008, at the age of 81 in Hendersonville, Tennessee.